-Just as with any insect repellent, you should always follow the repellent’s instructions to ensure you are using the product safely.
+Just as with any insect repellent, you should always follow the repellent’s instructions to ensure you are using the product correctly.
 Furthermore, you may be thinking that bug sprays with more DEET are more effective.
 In actuality, there is a threshold.
 You really only need a product that contains 25 to 30 percent DEET.
 With 25 to 30 percent DEET, you will get several hours of protection and limit your exposure to the chemical.
 Anything above 30 percent means you are just prolonging how long it lasts, not its effectiveness.

 If you or a family member find DEET irritating, there are some alternatives you can use.
 Picaridin, oil of lemon eucalyptus, and IR3535 are active ingredients found in bug sprays that don’t rely on DEET.
 Picaridin is a synthetic repellent based on a compound found in black pepper.
 Like DEET, picaridin works against a wide range of insects and is particularly effective against flies.
 Oil of lemon eucalyptus, or OLE, is a compound that is extracted from the gum eucalyptus tree.
 Oil of lemon eucalyptus is thought to be one of the most effective natural repellents on the market but isn’t as effective as DEET or picaridin.
 Lastly, IR3535 is a synthetic repellent based on a natural amino acid.
 While not as effective as DEET when it comes to mosquitoes, IR3535 is a good choice when seeking protection from deer ticks.